-Merthyr Town captain Ashley Evans celebrates scoring.
+Merthyr Town captain Ashley Evans.
 Pic: Peter Harman.

 Former West Ham and Wales midfield player Gavin Williams is under no illusions about the task his Merthyr Town team face in the Southern League play-offs.